Arena of Valor: International competition

-The first Arena of Valor World Cup (AWC) tournament was held in Los Angeles, United States, from July 17 to July 28, 2018.
-A total prize pool of $500,000 made AWC one of the largest mobile eSports tournaments in gaming history.
-A total of nine regions competed for the grand prize, which includes Taiwan - Hong Kong - Macau, Thailand, Vietnam, Malaysia - Singapore - Philippines, Indonesia, South Korea, North America, Latin America and Europe.
+The first Arena of Valor World Cup (AWC) tournament was held in Los Angeles, United States, from July 17 to 28, 2018.
+A total prize pool of $500,000 made AWC one of the largest mobile esports tournaments in gaming history.
+A total of nine regions competed for the grand prize, which includes Taiwan – Hong Kong – Macau, Thailand, Vietnam, Malaysia – Singapore – Philippines, Indonesia, South Korea, North America, Latin America and Europe.
 Additionally, the tournament host selected three Wildcard teams to participate in AWC.
 The second AWC tournament was held in Da Nang, Vietnam, from June 27 to July 14, 2019, with the same total prize pool of $500,000.
 The second AWC also marks Japan's first participation in the Arena of Valor international tournament since the game introduced their Japanese server on November 30, 2018.

 The Arena of Valor World Cup 2020 was canceled due to the COVID-19 pandemic, and was replaced by the one-off Arena of Valor Premier League 2020 (APL 2020).

 On August 28, 2021, Level Infinite and TiMi eSports announced the merge of the Honor of Kings World Champion Cup, the world championship of AoV's Chinese counterpart Honor of Kings, with the Arena of Valor World Cup.
 As a result, the prize pool will be increased dramatically from $500,000 to $10,000,000 from the 2022 edition.
 The AIC 2021 prize pool has been increased from $500,000 to $1,000,000 and will be increased from $1,000,000 to $2,000,000 starting AIC 2022.

 Asian Games 2018

-Arena of Valor was part of the Esports demonstration event at the Asian Games 2018 held in Indonesia.
+Arena of Valor was part of the esports demonstration event at the Asian Games 2018 held in Indonesia.
 Eight countries were able to participate after qualifying from their respective regional qualification, with Indonesia automatically qualifying as host.
 Unlike other electronic sports events, there is no qualification for Central and West Asia.